 Strangers and Pilgrims

 What is the nature of sanctification?
-In this sermon on John 1:16 Dr. Martyn Lloyd-Jones tells us that sanctification is essential to all Christians.
-It is not a result of legalism, but of living according to the Gospel.
-The great truth is that Jesus has died for sinners and that the Holy Spirit has come into the world to give new life!
+In this sermon on John 1:16 titled “Strangers and Pilgrims,” Dr. Martyn Lloyd-Jones tells that sanctification is essential to all Christians.
+It is not a result of legalism, but of living according to the gospel.
+The great truth is that Jesus died for sinners and that the Holy Spirit came into the world to give new life.
 Though all are born in sin, no one is beyond the grace and power of God.
-There is no sinner so dark that he cannot be made a child of God.
-Why should Christians flee worldliness and immorality?
-Because they are new creatures in Christ!
-This is what the Gospel tells us.
-Christians are called to flee sin and the flesh.
-They are called to put to death all immorality not in order to be saved, but because they have been saved.
-There is no place for legalism in the Christian life, but it is the Gospel that compels us toward holiness!
+There is no sinner so dark that they cannot be made a child of God.
+As the gospel says, Christians flee worldliness and immorality because they are new creatures in Christ.
+Christians are called to flee sin and the flesh and to put to death all immorality not in order to be saved, but because they have been saved.
+There is no place for legalism in the Christian life, but it is the gospel that compels toward holiness.
 For those that sow in the flesh reap according to the flesh, but those that sow according to the Spirit reap according to the Spirit.
-The sermon asks us all, what are you sowing?
-Are you trusting in God and in His Gospel, or are you still trusting the flesh?
-There is no more important question we can ask ourselves!
+The sermon asks: “what are you sowing?
+Are you trusting in God and in His gospel, or are you still trusting the flesh?”
+There is no more important question one can ask.

 About Dr. Martyn Lloyd-Jones